-Our work on test tools has its 25th anniversary in 2020
+Our work on performance test tools has its 27th anniversary in 2022

 Standards for improved quality assurance must be supported by performance test tools.

 Performance testing and performance measurements must be done automated by performance test tools.
 There are two simple reasons for this:

 For practical reasons.
 Applications accessible on Internet can be used by an unpredictable number of concurrent users.
 It's therefore impossible both practically and economically to measure the effects of real visitors by using manual testers simulating real traffic.